Ordered Yao graphs: maximum degree, edge density, and clique numbers: Concluding remarks

 \paragraph{Acknowledgements.} The authors would like to thank the organizers of the Focused Week on Geometric Spanners (Oct 23, 2023 -- Oct 29, 2023) at the Erd\H os Center, Budapest, where this joint work began.
-Research partially supported by ERC Advanced Grants `GeoScape' No. 882971 and `ERMiD' No. 101054936, by the Erd\H os Center and by the Ministry of Innovation and Technology NRDI Office within the framework of the Artificial Intelligence National Laboratory (RRF-2.3.1-21-2022-00004).
+Research partially supported by ERC Advanced Grants `GeoScape' No. 882971 and `ERMiD' No. 101054936, by the Erd\H os Center, by the Ministry of Innovation and Technology NRDI Office within the framework of the Artificial Intelligence National Laboratory (RRF-2.3.1-21-2022-00004) and by grant no. 23-04949X of the Czech Science Foundation (GA\v{C}R).
 We are grateful to Géza Tóth for a helpful discussion on the result of Section~\ref{edges_lower}.
+We also thank the anonymous reviewers whose detailed reports helped to improve the paper.